An extract from Getting Started with Entity Framework 6 with ASP.NET Core is shown below:

 Message=A network-related or instance-specific error occurred while establishing a connection to SQL Server.
 The server was not found or was not accessible.
 Verify that the instance name is correct and that SQL Server is configured to allow remote connections. (provider: SQL Network Interfaces, error: 26 - Error Locating Server/Instance Specified) â€¦

 By getting rid of the default constructor, it was fixed.

 This error was raised when I tried to register a user:

 System.Data.SqlClient.SqlException (0x80131904): Cannot open database "xxx" requested by the login.
 The login failed.
 Login failed for user yyy\zzz'. at System.Data.SqlClient.SqlInternalConnectionTds..ctor(DbConnectionPoolIdentity identity, SqlConnectionString connectionOptions, SqlCredential credential, Object providerInfo, String newPassword, SecureString newSecurePassword, Boolean redirectedUserInstance, SqlConnectionString userConnectionOptions, SessionData reconnectSessionData, DbConnectionPool pool, String accessToken, Boolean applyTransientFaultHandling) at

--StartupProject as the EF6 project to workaround the issue.
+EF6 project to get around the problem.